Hilariously Abusive Childhood

 - Deconstructed in Natural Born Killers with the flashbacks to Mallory's childhood.
 They consist of scenes of Mallory's father being deeply abusive, both physically and sexually, to his wife and daughter... on a sitcom set, complete with a highly uncomfortable Laugh Track that pushes it into the Black Comedy/Dude, Not Funny! zone.
 It really doesn't help that the father was played by Rodney Dangerfield.
 The dissonance between character and actor is staggering.

-- Austin Powers: One of Dr. Evil's best moments is during a group therapy session, casually dismissing his deranged childhood as "typical."
+- Austin Powers International Man of Mystery.
+One of Dr. Evil's best moments is during a group therapy session, casually dismissing his deranged childhood as "typical."

 Dr. Evil: The details of my life are quite inconsequential.
 Very well, where do I begin?
 My father was a relentlessly self-improving boulangerie owner from Belgium with a low-grade narcolepsy and a penchant for buggery.
 My mother was a fifteen-year-old French prostitute named Chloë with webbed feet.
 My father would womanize, he would drink.
 He would make outrageous claims like he invented the question mark.
 Sometimes he would accuse chestnuts of being lazy.
 The sort of general malaise that only the genius possess and the insane lament.
 My childhood was typical.
 Summers in Rangoon, luge lessons.
 In the spring we'd make meat helmets.
 When I was insolent I was placed in a burlap bag and beaten with reeds—pretty standard really.
 At the age of twelve I received my first scribe.
 At the age of fourteen a Zoroastrian named Wilma ritualistically shaved my testicles.
 There really is nothing like a shorn scrotum.
 It's breathtaking—I suggest you try it."